Butea monosperma: Cultural associations

+Gita Govinda

 In Sanskrit, the flower is extensively used as a symbol for the arrival of spring and the colour of love.
 Jayadeva in the Gita Govinda compares these blossoms to the red nails of Kamadeva or Cupid, with which the latter wounds the hearts of lovers.
 The imagery is all the more appropriate as the blossoms are compared to a net of kimsuka flowers (किंशुकजाले).
 In a completely leafless tree, the blossoms look like a net.

-The following stanza is translated here by Barbara Stoller Miller, for kimsuka blossoms, she uses the common name "flame tree petals":
+The following stanza is translated by Barbara Stoller Miller; for kimsuka blossoms, she uses the common name "flame tree petals":